The Campaign

 Project Budget

-The total estimated cost of the renovation is $1.6 million.
-We plan to raise approximately half the funds for this project through grants and tax credits, and the other half through foundation and individual contributions in an $800,000 capital campaign.
+The total estimated cost of the renovation is $1.75 million.
+We plan to raise approximately half the funds for this project through grants and tax credits, and the other half through foundation and individual contributions in a capital campaign.

 The Norwich Grange Hall has been meeting with state, and federal grantmakers as well as local foundations to develop a project that fits with the Secretary of the Interior’s Standards for Historic Preservation.
 To date we have received significant grants from: